 At the beginning of a business, the idea of partnership often appears.
 It seems logical: two people mean shared workload, more ideas, and less individual pressure.
 In reality, the choice between starting alone or with a partner influences the stability of the business more than the field you choose.

-The first business usually does not fail do to lack of intelligence or effort.
+The first business usually does not fail due to lack of intelligence or effort.
 It fails because of predictable decisions made before the first client.
 Most beginners treat a business as a theoretical project, not as a sales system.
 The main problem is not the idea, but the order of the steps.

 One of the main barriers before starting a business is the belief that you need a lot of capital.
 Many people delay for months or years waiting for the "right budget."
 In practice, it is not the lack of money that blocks the start, but the wrong choice of business model.